bbelderbos/nlp-bite-feedback/README.md

 # NLP on Bite exercise data

-This script loads all Bite reviews and uses `[textblob](https://textblob.readthedocs.io/en/dev/)` to see which Bites have the most negative vs. raving reviews.
+This script loads all Bite reviews and uses [textblob](https://textblob.readthedocs.io/en/dev/) to see which Bite exercises have the most negative vs. positive reviews.

 It's a great example of using a library that abstracts all (NLP) complexity away and got me results fast!

 ## Setup

-Run `make setup` to make a virtual environment and install the dependencies.
+Run `make setup` to use uv to create a virtual environment and install the dependencies.

 ## Example

-Output of running `python script.py`:
+Output of running `uv run python script.py`:

 ```
-$ python script.py
+$ uv run python script.py
 bite id | # comments | avg sentiment score
     442 |          1 | -0.5833333333333333
     142 |          3 | -0.38675925925925925